|

 It was a gift from the American people.
 It came from the folks I've played over these past 22 years.
 This land & it's great people have always been the frame of reference of my work, from the day I first crawled into an rattle-trap van to do my first US tour in 1991.
 They, and their stories and lives, have been inspiring me ever since.

 As a rambling songwriter/troubadour, it has been my privilege to meet and converse with folks from all walks of life.
 I've been made privy to their stories, their dreams, their struggles and their grief.
 It comes, as they say, "with the territory."
 Often they wore the face of the poor, the disheartened and disenfranchised.
-Sure, I played my shows.
-But I also "took notes."

 I learned much by observation & reflection.
-I learned that the economic systems that glorify the independent, aggressive and savy "virtues" of the American businessman often fail to mention that every successful empire builds it's wealth and power and prestige on the backs of the poor, the meek, the less privileged.
+I learned that the economic systems that glorify the independent, aggressive and savvy "virtues" of the American businessman often fail to mention that every successful empire builds it's wealth and power and prestige on the backs of the poor, the meek, the less privileged.

 And just like all the books I loved as a youth reported: Among the poor, there was a faith, a heroism and a day-to-day "true grit" that seemed like a grace from God.
 Rarely did they complain.
 Rarely did they "give up."